Regulation and Guidelines

 Restarting the examination

 If a candidate is currently taking the examination but wishes to restart it, they must make a written petition to the Board.
 The Board may permit the procedure if the candidate has a cogent reason for restarting the examination.
+In this case, the candidate is not allowed to include earlier tests that were successfully completed.

 Annulment of enrolment

-Enrolling for the Matriculation Examination is binding.
-If a candidate has enrolled for a test and meets the requirements to participate in it but does not turn up on the day of the test, this is interpreted as a missed attempt.
-The Board may annul a candidate’s enrolment only if they have a cogent reason for the annulment of which the Board agrees.
 The candidate’s petition for annulment must include a medical certificate of illness, or a certificate proving that the candidate is studying or working abroad or that their military service causes an impediment to participation.
 Studying or working in Finland or military service without an explicit impediment does not form enough cause for annulment.
 Annulment of enrolment does not extend the time that a candidate has for passing the examination as a whole.

 Enrolment to the mother tongue test may be annulled if the candidate has a cogent reason that prevents them from participating in one section or both sections of the test during one examination period.